Adravilag/saged-ui/packages/icons/cli/README.md

 ### Icons not showing

-1. Ensure icons are built: `npx saged-ui icons build`
+1. Ensure icons are built: `npx sagebox icons build`
 2. Import the generated file in your app
 3. Check the icon name matches (use `prefix-name` format in components)

 ### Build fails

 1. Check `icons.json` is valid JSON
-2. Verify paths in `saged-ui.config.json`
+2. Verify paths in `sagebox.config.json`
 3. Ensure write permissions to output directory

 ### Icon Manager not starting

-1. Check if port is in use: `npx saged-ui icons server --port 4568`
+1. Check if port is in use: `npx sagebox icons server --port 4568`
-2. Try legacy mode: `npx saged-ui icons server --legacy`
+2. Try legacy mode: `npx sagebox icons server --legacy`

 ## License

-MIT © SagedUI
+MIT © SageBox